Eaziey/outbox-webhook-dispatcher/README.md

 - **Fan-out happens at enqueue time** — only subscriptions that are active when a message is enqueued will receive a delivery.
 Reactivating a subscription does not retroactively deliver previously enqueued messages.
 - **Soft deletes** — deleting a subscription sets `isActive = false`.
 It is never physically removed from the database.
-- **Idempotency keys** — each message is assigned an auto-generated idempotency key.
-You can supply your own via `idempotencyKey` in the request body to prevent duplicate messages within the same tenant.
+- **Idempotency keys** — each message is automatically assigned a unique idempotency key which is forwarded to the receiver as the `Idempotency-Key` header.
+This allows receivers to detect and deduplicate retried deliveries.
-- **Extra headers** — pass a JSON object as `extraHeadersJson` on a message to forward custom headers with every webhook delivery for that message.
+- **Extra headers** — pass a valid JSON object as `extraHeadersJson` when enqueuing a message to forward custom headers with every webhook delivery for that message.
+Example: `"extraHeadersJson": "{\"X-Custom-Header\": \"value\"}"`.
 - **HTTPS only** — subscription endpoints must use HTTPS.
 HTTP endpoints are rejected with a `400` validation error.
 - **Lease mechanism** — the dispatcher uses `NextAttemptUtc` as a lease timestamp to prevent double-delivery in concurrent environments.
+If a delivery is not completed within `LeaseDurationSeconds`, it becomes eligible for retry.
+- **Secret rotation** — use `POST /api/subscriptions/{id}/rotate-secret` to generate a new signing secret.
+Update your receiver to use the new secret immediately after rotating.

 ---